Nausea Anxiety Symptoms

 Some people refer to it as a 'heavy' stomach.
 Others experience over acidity or persistent nausea.
 Some may even vomit as a result.
 Some describe it as a ‘warm’ feeling in the gut or 'upset' stomach.

 Nausea can come and go rarely, occur frequently, or persist indefinitely.
-For example, you may feel nausea once and a while and not that often, feel nauseated off and on, or feel nauseous all the time.
+For example, you may feel nausea once in a while and not that often, feel nauseated off and on, or feel nauseous all the time.

 Nausea may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.